 Chicago Style: Notes and In-Text Citations

 Researchers include brief citations in their writing to acknowledge references to other people’s work.
-Generally, Chicago uses either footnotes or endnotes (or both) to give credit in text.
+They want to make sure that they give credit to the research of others, show readers that their work is credible, and help readers find the research they used if they want to learn more.
+For research in the humanities, Chicago generally uses either footnotes or endnotes (or sometimes both) to give credit in the text.

 - Indicated by a superscript numeral in the text